Welcome to today's edition of the Rush 24-7 podcast.

 All right.

-I you know, I just want to say I think Bush will be known as the godfather of fighting terrorism.
+You know, I just want to say I think Bush will be known as the godfather of fighting terrorism.

-In the future, we'll realize that Bush was on to something.
+In the future, we'll realize that Bush was onto something.

-But how many people, even after 9-11, had a thought in their head that said, let us go to war to plant democracy where there is tyranny and terror because freedom is a beacon that can shine light into people's hearts and make them want what we have.
+Yeah, I mean, I don't use the word visionary lightly, but how many people, even after 9-11, had a thought in their head that said, let us go to war to plant democracy where there is tyranny and terror because freedom is a beacon that can shine light into people's hearts and make them want what we have.

 Not to make them like America.